StevenClontz/clontz.org/pages/math/osm.md

 [2018 Spring Topology/Dynamics Confernece](http://www.auburn.edu/~kuperkm/STDC2018/)
 and its set-theoretic topology special session for accepting my offer to livestream much of the conference procedings.
+While I've been working on this initiative since my last year of graduate school, much of the content of this page is based on that experience.

+## Equipment

+By design, I've focused on equipment that is often already available to faculty whenever possible, as well as a configuration that is easiest to implement with minimal disruption to usual conference proceedings.

+These are the items you'll want to acquire for each *simultaneous* stream you wish to produce.

+- Video Camera
+    - Required features:
+        - Mountable on tripod (see below)
+        - 720p video, decent sound recording using internal microphone
+        - HDMI output (including cable)
+        - Able to output video through HDMI without recording (tip: disable "demo mode")
+    - Confirmed models:
+        - TODO
+- Tripod
+    - Required features:
+        - Can mount video camera stabily at various heights
+        - Allows panning of camera to track speaker movement
+    - Confirmed models:
+        - TODO
+- HDMI-USB Converter
+    - Required features:
+        - Converts HDMI audio/video signal into USB signal for use on computer
+        - USB 3.0 cable (available separately)
+    - Confirmed models:
+        - TODO
+- Laptop
+    - Required features:
+        - Windows, Mac, or Linux
+        - Sufficient processing power for running software described below (8GB RAM, 2.6 GHz processor using Windows 10 confirmed, but probably not necessary)
+        - USB ports (3.0, perhaps using USB hub)
+          for video input and other accessories e.g. mouse
+    - Confirmed models:
+        - TODO
+- Other equipment
+    - Long power extension cable and/or power strip
+    - USB flash drive